 I am interested in changing careers.
 Can I apply to a graduate degree in a field that's different from my undergraduate degree? +

 At UMUC, we welcome and encourage students from various undergraduate programs to apply to our graduate programs.
 However, depending on which graduate program you choose, you may have to meet certain prerequisites prior to starting your coursework.
-Contact an admissions counselor for more information.
+Contact an admissions advisor for more information.

 You are required to have official copies of transcripts sent to UMUC from all institutions you have attended.
 In some cases, we can ask for additional documentation, such as a syllabus and/or course description, to evaluate credit for possible transfer.
 Note that if you have taken exams (CLEP/DSST/ACT/PEP/Excelsior), your score report is required to complete an official evaluation.